How Important is the Train-Validation Split in Meta-Learning?: Conclusion

 \section{Conclusion}

-We study the importance of train-validation split on the linear-centroid meta-learning problem, and show that the necessity and optimality of train-validation split depends greatly on whether the tasks are structured: the sample splitting is necessary in general situations, and not necessary and non-optimal when the tasks are nicely structured.
-It would be of interest to study whether a similar conclusion holds on other meta-learning problems such as learning a representation, or whether our insights can be used towards designing meta-learning algorithms with better empirical performance.
+\ifdefined\minusspace \else\fi We study the importance of train-validation split on the linear-centroid meta-learning problem, and show that the necessity and optimality of train-validation split depends greatly on whether the tasks are structured: the sample splitting is necessary in general situations, and not necessary and non-optimal when the tasks are nicely structured.
+It would be of interest to study whether similar conclusions hold on other meta-learning problems such as learning representations, or how our insights can guide the design of meta-learning algorithms with better empirical performance.